encounterplus/encounterplus/docs/remote-play.md

 Remote Play for Encounter Plus

 # How does the Web Client work?
 The device that is running the game can act as a server for other players to connect to either locally or over the internet.
-Just go into the external display setting located in the top left of E+ and turn it on.
+This feature is in Early Access so there are a few things you must do in order to set up your internet to allow players connect.
+The following is a setup guide in the form of a FAQ.
+To start, just go into the external display setting located in the top left of E+ and turn it on.

 ### Why doesn’t the URL E+ gives me work?
 **There are two parts to this question.**